openworkload/swm-core/HOWTO/INSTALL.md

 Control plane vs jobs
 ---------------------

-Docker is still used to deploy the SkyPort control plane (e.g. `skyport-dev` via `make cr`).
+Docker is still used to deploy the Sky Port control plane (e.g. `skyport-dev` via `make cr`).
 Job execution uses rootless Podman on the compute host, not Docker Engine.